-Every newly hired (non-faculty) employee will have at least two performance reviews during their 6 month (180 days).
-The first probationary review will be completed at approximately 90 days after the hire date, and the second review prior to 180 days after the hire date.
+Every newly hired (non-faculty) employee will have at least two performance reviews during their 6 months (180 days).
+The first probationary review will be completed approximately 90 days after the hire date, and the second review within 180 days after the hire date.